spectralcode/OCTproZ/docs/docs/processing.md

 ### Inverse Fast Fourier Transform (IFFT)

-The inverse Fourier transform is the essential processing step to calculate the depth profile from a spectral interferograms.
+The inverse Fourier transform is the essential processing step to calculate the depth profile from a spectral interferogram.
 The IFFT output is normalized by dividing each sample by the total number of samples.

 ### Fixed-pattern noise removal

 Fixed pattern noise refers to structural artifacts in OCT images that appear as fixed horizontal lines.
 These artifacts are caused, for example, by variations in pixel response in the CCD camera in spectrometer based OCT systems or spurious etalons within the optical OCT setup.
 A common approach to reduce fixed pattern noise is to acquire a reference signal in absence of a sample and subtract it from all subsequent recordings.
 In OCTproZ, the minimum-variance mean-line subtraction method that was described by [Moon et al. (2010)](https://doi.org/10.1364/OE.18.024395) can be used.
 This approach does not require an additional reference recording and can be applied continuously such that fixed pattern noise due spectral intensity variation of the source is reduced as well.

 ### Truncate

 This step removes the mirror image on the opposite side of zero pathlength by cropping half of the processed OCT data.
 The mirror image is sometimes referred to as mirror artifact or complex conjugate artifact.
 It originates from the fact that the inverse Fourier transform is applied to a real-valued signal which results in a conjugate symmetric signal (i.e. the positive and negative distances are complex conjugates of each other).

 ### Logarithm and dynamic range adjustment